Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 The same deferral applies here as at init time. `uv python pin` records a *request*; it does not install anything.
 If 3.12 is absent from the machine, the pin still succeeds and the download happens on the next command that needs a working interpreter, which is normally `uv sync`.
 Section 14 goes through this in detail.

+Then commit `.python-version`, because uv will not do that part for you.
+A pin is worth exactly as much as its reach, and one sitting untracked in your working directory reaches a single machine.
+Section 11 shows what a clone does when the file is missing, and why the failure is quiet rather than loud.

 If you keep landing on a version you did not want across many new projects, set a machine-wide fallback once instead of correcting each project:

 ```bash